-15 Admission Requirements by Faculty
+Admission Requirements by Faculty

-In addition to the general University admission requirements as detailed in §§13 and 14, each Faculty requires specific admission requirements.
-These Faculty-specific requirements are outlined below for all categories of admission (i.e., high school, transfer, etc.).
+In addition to the general University admission requirements as detailed in Admission to Undergraduate Programs and General Admission Requirements, each Faculty requires specific admission requirements.
+These Faculty-specific requirements are outlined below for all categories of admission (i.e., high school, transfer, etc).
+Grade 12 courses listed below are based on the Alberta Education curriculum.